unwire/viper-demo-ios/Presentation.md

 # Genesis

-- Starting new big project when Swift 3.0 was in beta
+- New, big and well project when Swift 3.0 was in beta
-- Disappointed in MVC and MVVM a bit
+- Disappointed in MVC, MVVM and MVVM-C a bit
-- Let's try something new
+- Let's try something new...

 ---